Ca d'Oro Building

 The Ca d’Oro Building is a commercial building in the Scottish city of Glasgow.
 The building was made a Category B listed building in 1970 and was then upgraded to Category A in 1988 after being restored from a fire.

 History

-The building was constructed in 1872 as Möbelwarenhaus F and J Smith’s Furniture Warehouse at a cost of £11,000.
+The building was constructed in 1872 as F and J Smith’s Furniture Warehouse at a cost of £11,000.
 The Scottish architect John Honeyman was responsible for the design.
 Between 1926 and 1929, the building was expanded and partially revised according to a design by Gillespie Kidd & Coia.
 A fire devastated the building in 1987.
 When it was rebuilt, the interior was replaced by an atrium surrounded by shops.
 The restoration has been recognized by the Scottish Civic Trust.